How We Work

 The critical therapist approaches the therapeutic relationship as a partnership and a collaborative process.
 We celebrate diversity and understand that each patient has a unique history, with unique needs and solutions.
 Our role as therapists is to provide a supportive environment, and to ask precise questions in order to help patients achieve both clarity and resolution with respect to life transitions.

 In critical therapy, power is an intrinsic part of the dialogue.
-The therapist and patient focus on power from both an interpersonal perspective and in terms societal structures.
-Together, they analyze how social categories such as race, class, and gender intersect with psychological problems.
+The therapist and patient focus on power from both an interpersonal perspective and in terms of societal structures.
+Together, they analyze how social categories such as race, class, gender and religion intersect with psychological problems.
 The goal of therapy is healing, liberation and empowerment.

-The critical therapist consultants work with organizations in various areas, including:
+The critical therapist consultants work with organizations in various areas, including (but not limited to):

 - Interoffice disputes

-- Issues effecting job performance and job jeopardy
+- Issues affecting job performance and job jeopardy

 - Trauma in the workplace